Israel sends 'rescue planes' to Amsterdam after clashes – DW – 11/08/2024

 Israel’s Foreign Ministry said that three Israelis were missing following the violent clashes and that 10 people had been injured, the extent of their injuries was not clear on Friday morning.

-Dutch police said the five injured people required hospital treatment and that 62 arrests had been made.
+Dutch police said that five people required hospital treatment and that 62 arrests had been made.

 Maccabi Tel Aviv F.C. said in a statement on X that the team was in direct contact with Israel's Foreign Ministry and the Ministry of Culture and Sports "to help coordinate the return of the fans who are in Amsterdam."